Unboxed-Software/solana-course/content/token22-metadata.md

 The function `createInitializeMetadataPointerInstruction` will return an instruction that will set the metadata address in the mint account.

 This function takes four parameters:
-  - `mint`: the mint account that will be created.
+  - `mint`: the mint account that will be created
   - `authority`: the authority that can set the metadata address
   - `metadataAddress`: the account address that holds the metadata
   - `programId`: the SPL Token program Id (in this case, it will be the Token Extension program Id)